iifl-logo

 (ii) In our opinion and according to the information and explanations given to us;

 (a) the physical verification of inventory has been conducted at reasonable intervals by the management during the year and, in our opinion, the coverage and procedure of such verification by Management is appropriate.
-Inventory lying with the third parties have been substantially confirmed by them.
-The discrepancies noticed on physical verification of inventory as compared to book records were not more 10% or more and have been appropriately dealt with in the books of accounts.
-In the case of real estate work in progress inventories have been physically verified by the management during the year by way of site visits and no material discrepancies were noticed on such physical verifications.
+Inventory lying with the third parties have been substantially confirmed by management.
+The discrepancies noticed on physical verification of records were not more 10% or more and have been appropriately dealt with in the books of accounts.
+In the case of real estate work in progress inventories have been physicallyverifiedby the management during the year by way of site visits and no material discrepancies were noticed on such physical verifications.

 (iii) In our opinion and according to the information and explanations given to us;

-(a) During the year the Company has given loans to one subsidiary and one fellow subsidiary.
+(a) During the year the Company has given loans to one subsidiary and one fellow subsidiary and the investment in one subsidiary.
 The aggregate amount during the year, and balance outstanding at the Balance Sheet date with respect to such loans and guarantees to the subsidiary are as per the table given below:

 Particulars Guarantees Investment Loans Advances in the nature of loans